 My mother is a small woman.
-As she has become older, almost 88-years-old now, her world has become small too.
+As she has become older, almost 88 years old now, her world has become small too.
 But there is one thing that has always been huge in her life, and that is my children.

-When we pull into our garage, it takes two of us to lift her out of the front seat of the van.
-We guide her to the ground, and with my husband leading and me closely behind her, she takes the three stairs into our house one at a time.
+When we pull into our garage, it takes the two of us to lift her out of the front seat of the van.
+We guide her to the ground, and with my husband leading and me closely behind her, she takes the three stairs into our house, one at a time.
 Opening the door to the back hallway, we enter and she thanks us for having the house cool and air conditioned.
 Two steps by two steps, I help her work her way deliberately across our long wooden kitchen floor, she leading with her cane.

-"Your floors are too clean," she complains, her way of letting me know that they feel too slippery for her.
+"Your floors are too clean," she complains, her way of letting me know that they feel too slippery.
 With much relief, from both of us, she finally comes to rest at her place in the living room.
 I hold on to her right arm, and she shakily holds onto her cane, as she falls back into our 20-year-old weathered leather couch.
 I have found two extra-large square pillows that I keep there for her, placed upright behind her back to help her hold herself up.
 This is her chosen spot, in the middle of the house, where she can watch all that goes on while she's here.

 Our house has a floor plan where there are no walls.
-Fancily called "open concept;" I like it because I can be in the kitchen, in the center of the house, and my three children can be anywhere else downstairs, and I will still see and hear them.
+Fancily called "open concept."
+I like it because I can be in the kitchen, in the center of the house, and my three children can be anywhere else downstairs, and I will still see and hear them.
 Funny how much like my mother I am in that way -- needing to see flashes of the three of them as they run from room to room.

 To keep everyone engaged while I'm busy getting her small lunch ready, I let the kids marathon it with Netflix.
-On Sundays when my mother is over, they can watch Transformers and Tron and The Regular Show until their eyeballs turn inside out.
+On Sundays when my mother is over, they watch Transformers and Tron and The Regular Show until their eyeballs turn inside out.
 It keeps them all together and I don't care.

 |Optimus versus Megatron|

 The little one's favorite show is Transformers, good guy and bad guy robots who come to life and battle for Earth.
 His hero: Optimus Prime, the leader of the good guys who is trying to keep Earth out of the hands of the bad guys, who are headed up by the evil Megatron.
-My son and his grandmother decide that they want to watch this show first.
+My son and his grandmother decide to watch this show first.
 He leans against her, and together they sit on the brown leather sofa that has softened with age as much as she has.